-Employment relations is often described as a ‘minefield’ or a ‘maze’.
+Employment relations is often described at best, as a confusing maze, but often when you’re up against deadlines and other commercial realities, it’s usually thought of as a minefield.
 Well, it doesn’t have to be.

 Peace of mind

 What do our clients want from us in terms of helping them comply with employment legislation?
-Well it’s peace of mind, which means:
+Well it’s peace of mind, we think this means:

 1. Appropriate employment documentation, which is fit for purpose, this includes:

 - Processes, policies and procedures (for example, social media; bribery; flexible working, family friendly working)